Green Check Mark on Google search

-My site doesn’t have a green checkmark on Google search results page for https://www.stevenredhead.com/ Currently my site has the grey shield - which when clicked shows (The site has no rating).
+My site doesn’t have a green checkmark on Google search results page.
+Currently my site has the grey shield - which when clicked shows (The site has no rating).
 The Green checkmark shows (This site is safe).

 After reading many online articles on how to obtain the green shield with a checkmark, I submitted my site to: safeweb.norton, trustedsource (McAfee), and kaspersky and the site was certified as ‘Safe’ by all three.
 Yet now 6 months later there is still no green checkmark in front of my site on Google.